zssherman/srp_radar_dealiasing/README.md

 # srp_radar_dealiasing

-Using python to compare dealiased weather data and also to observe nyquist velocities
+Using python to compare hand and pyart region dealiased weather data.